goonstation/goonstation/.github/DEV_GUIDE.md

  - GitHub Pull Requests - lets you make a pull request directly from the editor
  - Bracket Pair Colorizer 2 - paints matching brackets the same color
  - Git Graph - lets you work with branches visually for ease of use
+ - ESLint - lets you see some code errors in your editor as you work, also auto-fixes code style items on save
 :::

 For the GitHub Pull Requests extension, you'll have to sign in to GitHub to link it properly.
 Also, sometime is just breaks. :shrug: